emil-todirascu/emil-todirascu/README.md

 ### Hi, I'm Emil

-I'm a software engineer, cook, gamer, melomaniac and investor - always learning and becoming the best version of myself.
+I'm a software engineer, competitive programmer and investor - always learning and becoming the best version of myself.

-Currently:
+In my free time I love cooking, reading, gaming and listening to music.

-- working as a Software Engineer at Nerds & Company in the Netherlands
+I am currently working as a developer at Nerds & Company in the Netherlands.
-- interested in Typescript, Angular and Ruby on Rails
-- reading books on technology, economics and health

 More about me on my website - https://emiltodirascu.com/